The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: The isofrequency contours of the TLCW

 \subsection{The isofrequency contours from 1D model}

-After determining the frequency range of possible TLCW, we numerically calculate the isofrequency contours for both the bulk and the surface waves using a one-dimensional model.
-We choose the density profile to be continuous, given by $n(x)=\frac{1}{2}(n_{1}-n_{2})\{\tanh[-(x-L)/\delta]+\tanh[(x+L)/\delta]\}+n_{2}$, where $n_{1}$ and $n_{2}$ are the plasma densities of region one and two, respectively, and $L$ and $\delta$ are the location and width of the interface.
-The periodic condition is used at $x=\pm2L$.
-The equilibrium configureation is sketched in Fig.\,\ref{fig:slab_geometry}.
-To draw the isofrequency contours of the system, the dispersion relation $\omega(k_{y},k_{z})$ and the eigenmodes are calculated using the method introduced in Ref.\,\cite{fu2021topological}.
+After determining the frequency range of possible TLCW, we numerically calculate the isofrequency contours for both the bulk and the surface waves.
+To draw the isofrequency contours of the system, the dispersion relation $\omega(k_{y},k_{z})$ and the eigenmodes are calculated using the method introduced in Ref.\,\citep{fu2021topological}.

 Figure \ref{fig:isofreq_nontrivial} displays the isofrequency contours of the system when the TLCW exists.
 We choose cyclotron frequency to be $|\Omega|=1$, and both regions are underdense with $\omega_{\mathrm{p,1}}=0.8$ and $\omega_{\mathrm{p,2}}=0.3$.
 The frequency range of TLCW according to Eq.\,(\ref{eq:fre_range}) is $0.3<\omega<0.8$.
 The isofrequency contours at frequency $\omega=0.5$ are shown in Fig.\,\ref{fig:isofreq_nontrivial}a for $k_{z}>0$, and the $k_{z}<0$ part can be obtained from the symmetry condition $\omega(k_{y},k_{z})=\omega(k_{y},-k_{z})$.
 The dispersion relations $\omega(k_{y};k_{z})$ at $k_{z}=0.2,0.8$ and $1.0$ are shown in Fig.\,\ref{fig:isofreq_nontrivial}b-d for $\omega>0$, and the $\omega<0$ part can be obtained from symmetry condition $\omega(-k_{y},k_{z})=-\omega(k_{y},k_{z})$.
 In these plots, colored lines represent the surface modes or the bulk modes with $k_{x}=0$, while the gray lines/regions represent other bulk modes with $k_{x}=n\pi/2L$, where $n=\pm1,\pm2,\cdots$.